 For texts longer than 70 characters, one SMS will be counted every 67 characters (3 are used for smooth concatenation.

-Specify/force character encoding
+Force character encoding

-On our API, you can force a specific encoding, using the “force_encoding” option in the ‘SMS.options’ object: It enables the automatic non-GSM character conversion. (ê –> e).
+Using our API, you can force a specific encoding, using the “force_encoding” option in the ‘SMS.options’ object: It enables the automatic non-GSM character conversion. (ê –> e).
 More information on our API docs for SMS.

 Text formatting in SMS (API)